 - Extension of Arrow Point Drive

-Construction is scheduled to begin early summer 2017 and complete summer 2018.
+Construction began in late summer 2017 and is expected to be complete in late summer 2018.

 Brushy Creek Trail Connections